Leave Your Worries Behind…

 Testing for Syphilis can be done with a blood sample and a confirmatory test is always done in case of a positive result.
 Treatment involves antibiotics which we can start in the office and a cure is possible.
 Condoms can prevent disease transmission.
 If you think you may have been exposed, please come in right away for diagnostic testing and potential treatment.

 Human Immunodeficiency Virus or HIV is a deadly disease which can attack the cells of the immune system.
 The virus is transmitted by sexual contact or via a contaminated needle or blood product.
 Condoms can prevent the sexual transmission of the virus.
 Once infected, the virus can cause a non-specific flu like syndrome.
 The virus can be dormant for many years and produce a “latent infection”.
 Once the virus is active it can destroy specific immune cells, called CD4 cells, which help us fight infections and cancer.
 This results in a syndrome called AIDS or Acquired Immune Deficiency Syndrome.
 Fortunately, there are treatments available to fight the virus.
 We offer discrete and confidential HIV testing.
 All positive results are double checked for accuracy.
 We can refer you to an infectious disease specialist who can help fight the virus.

 There is a new treatment which can decrease your risk of acquiring the HIV virus once you are exposed to it.
 If you are exposed to HIV we can discuss the options of starting a treatment called Post Exposure Prophylaxis.
 For example, Truvada is a combination medication which can greatly reduce the risks of permanently acquiring the HIV infection once there is an exposure.
 It is extremely important to start this treatment immediately for it be effective.

-For more information on urgent care STD testing, or if you have additional questions regarding our services, please Contact Us or call our office today at 626.304.0404
+For more information on urgent care and same day STD testing, or if you have additional questions regarding our services, please Contact Us or call our office today at 626.304.0404